Core Curriculum Requirements

 Fine Arts (6 credits)

 The fine arts core curriculum requirement is fulfilled by successfully completing three semester hours from Requirement 1 and three semester hours from Requirement 2.
 The two courses must be from different disciplines.
+Upon completion of the core curriculum requirement in fine arts, students will be able to:- Acquire competencies in applying fundamental concepts, methods, skills, and techniques specific to a fine art;

 - Engage in the artistic process;